AuenKr/open-code.nvim/tests/README.md

 ## Minimal Test Configuration

-The `minimal-init.lua` file provides a minimal Neovim configuration for testing the OpenCode plugin in isolation.
+The `minimal-init.lua` file provides a minimal Neovim configuration for testing the Opencode plugin in isolation.
 This standardized initialization file (recently renamed from `minimal_init.lua` to match conventions used across related Neovim projects) is useful for:

 1. Reproducing and debugging issues
 2. Testing new features in a clean environment